-3-day Itinerary in Charleston
+3-day Itinerary in Charleston, SC

-Explore the best things to do in Paris in 3 days based on recommendations from local experts.
+Explore the best things to do in Charleston, SC in 3 days based on recommendations from local experts.

 With its centuries-old mansion and cobblestone streets, Charleston is like a living museum.
 One of the best ways to learn about its history (and its ghosts) and the significance of its best-known landmarks is on a walking tour.
 There are a variety of options available, ranging from broad tours of the city's historic downtown district, to more niche tours that explore the city's paranormal presence, pirates and art galleries and studios.